archanareddy1257/E-Commerce-Food-Website/README.md

 ## About

-E-Commerce foof website is an online food ordering website.
+E-Commerce food website is an online user friendly food ordering website which can run on multiple devices.

 ### Tech Stack
 * html